Theucalyptus/StageIoT/README.md

 NOTE: We use a message number (modulo 256) to detect package loss.
 If multiple network are used simultaneously, packets may arrive out-of-order and would be counted as packet-loss, even though they have been received and processed.

+NOTE: We use timestamps to measure network delays, so _make sure all your devices have synchronized clocks_

 ## Details

 ### Sessions